CDTgithub/DigitalServiceOpportunities/readme.md

 ## Learn more on Wednesday 21st December, 9am Pacific

-On Wednesday (12/21/16) at 9 AM Pacific, California's Department of Technology will host a [webinar](https://attendee.gotowebinar.com/register/4914661224945424642) with the Government Operations Agency and the Office of Systems Integration to discuss digital services opportunities in California.
-Be sure to [register](https://attendee.gotowebinar.com/register/4914661224945424642).
+On Wednesday (12/21/16) at 9 AM Pacific, California's Department of Technology will host a [Q & A session](https://attendee.gotowebinar.com/register/4914661224945424642) with the Government Operations Agency and the Office of Systems Integration to discuss digital services opportunities in California.
+Be sure to [register](https://attendee.gotowebinar.com/register/4914661224945424642) for the Q & A.

 We'll cover topics like: